 Online classes for guilds, conferences, and weaving programs

-If your guild, conference, or weaving program hosts meetings and other events online and are interested in having Robyn Spady do an online presentation or class, below are the classes currently available that may be delivered remotely.
+If your guild, conference, or weaving program hosts meetings and other events online and are interested in having Robyn Spady do an online presentation or class, below are the classes currently available that may be delivered remotely in approximately 60-90 minutes.
 If you don't find what you're looking for or are interested in, contact Robyn at for more information.

 Weaving TnT: Dynamite Tips 'n Technique for Every Weaver